Retroactive Jealousy- Causes, Symptoms & Coping Strategies

 Coping Strategies To Overcome Retroactive Jealousy

 Retroactive jealousy may be resolved in many ways, both on your own and with your spouse.
 However, jealousy can often feel overpowering.
-Here are some coping strategies to get over retroactive jealousy:
+Here are some coping strategies to get over retroactive jealousy:-

 Refrain From Giving Into Jealousy